folio-org/jenkins-pipeline-libs/README.md

 command is run *inside* the container and typically tests a REST endpoint to determine the health of the application running inside the container.

-There are other options availble to buildNPM, buildMvn, and buildJavaDocker for certain corner cases.
+There are other options availble to 'buildNPM', 'buildMvn', and 'buildJavaDockeri' for certain corner cases.
 Check these scripts directly for additional information.